mk-fg/fgtk/README.md

 long-dead trackers from there and flatten tracker tiers, for reasons I blogged about in some distant past).

+##### pick_tracks

+A simple tool to randomly pick and copy files (intended usage is music tracks) from source to destination.

+Difference from "cp" is that it will stop when destination will be filled (to the configurable --min-df threshold) and will pick files in arbitrary order from arbitrary path hierarchy.

+Use-case is simple - insert an SD card from a player and do:

+	% mount /mnt/sd_card
+	% rm -rf /mnt/sd_card/music
+	% pick_tracks -s 200 /mnt/music/OverClocked_Remix /mnt/sd_card/music
+	INFO:root:Done: 1673.1 MiB, rate: 1.29 MiB/s

+Source dir has like [3k files](http://ocremix.org/torrents/) in many dirs, and cp/rsync will do the dumb "we'll copy same first things every time", while this tool will create the dst path for you, copy always-new selection there and - due to "-s 200" - leave 200 MiB there for podcasts you might want to also upload.

 ##### link

 ssh wrapper, to save time on typing something like `exec ssh -X -A -p3542